akshay040503/C-Practice-questions/README.md

 Problem 33: Write a program to perform Bubble Sort Algorithm.
 Problem 34: Write a program to perform Binary Search Algorithm.
 Problem 35: Write a program to perform MergeSort Algorithm.
+Problem 36: Write a program to Sort a String.